Dylan-Pugh/TACT/README.md

 # TACT
 An extensible framework and GUI for processing data files.
 TACT is a DMAC tool to help organize Python scripts by placing their functionality behind a control layer and an API, which users can access via the command line, or a GUI.

 The goal of this project is to collect a wide array of processing scripts into a tool which is useful to both technical and non-technical users.

 ## Structure
 TACT is config-driven, and the basic workflow is as follows:

 1. Application starts up, reads config files
-2. User modifies config files via API (e.g. by providing a file path to the target file)
+2. User modifies config files via the [API](https://github.com/Dylan-Pugh/TACT/blob/docs/tact/TACT.postman_collection.json) (e.g. by providing a file path to the target file)
 3. Config changes are saved
 4. User initiatives specific operations via API
 5. Repeat